chris7444/ansible-docker-ucp/README.md

 docker_volumes_policy: 'clh-gold'
 ```

 The backup policy `clh-gold` is assigned to the special VM that is used to backup the Docker volumes.
-This policy specifies that a backup is taken every hour (`frequency: '60'` means 60 minutes)  while the backup is retained for one month (`retention: '43200'` means 43200 minutes or thirty days).
+This policy specifies that a backup is taken every hour (`frequency: '60'` means sixty minutes)  while the backup is retained for one month (`retention: '43200'` means 43200 minutes or thirty days).

 ## Manual backup

 Rather than waiting for an automated backup to take place, you can create a backup immediately.
-Right-click on the special VM, in this case  `clh-VM-in-dockervols-Docker_CLH`, select 'All HPE SimpliVity Actions' and choose 'Backup Virtual Machine' as shown in Figure 27.
+Right-click on the special VM, in this case  `clh-VM-in-dockervols-Docker_CLH`, select `All HPE SimpliVity Actions` and choose `Backup Virtual Machine` as shown in Figure 27.

 ![Backup virtual machine][backupvirtualmachine]